postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 ## Next steps

-You can view recent [activity](/docs/collaborating-in-postman/using-workspaces/changelog-and-restoring-collections/) within a workspace to get track with developments on your projects.
+You can view recent [activity](/docs/collaborating-in-postman/using-workspaces/changelog-and-restoring-collections/) within a workspace to keep track with developments on your projects.